Stuycs-K/final-project-5-baig-dua/WORKLOG.md

 ## 6/8/2024
 - Added history of movements list to simulator (lack of commits due to spending the day at a wedding).

+## 6/9/2024
+- Made history of movements visible to the viewer (made the box that displays "last 10 moves")